Cartoon Drawing For Kids With Step-By-Step Instructions And Free Guide

 Step 3: Add Cartoon Eyes

-Children should pick the eyes they like best and add them to their drawings.
+Children should pick their favorite eyes and add them to their drawings.
 Each artist can choose whether they have small or large eyes.
 They will think this looks super silly and a lot of fun.

 Step 4: Pick The Nose

-Once they have decided on a nose, go ahead and draw it on the face.
+Once they have decided on a nose, draw it on the face.

 Step 5: Add A Cartoon Mouth

-Pick from the images provided to create a mouth.
+Pick an image from the provided images to create a mouth.
 It is okay if you need to change the drawing.

 Step 6: Add Hair & Ears

-Depending on the head shape a child chose, they may have to adjust the hairstyle to show it from different angles.
+Depending on the head shape a child chooses, they may have to adjust the hairstyle to show it from different angles.

 You can use any drawing materials you want to finish these.

-• Pick a favorite character and write a story or comic book or strip about them.
+- ADD A STORY – Pick a favorite character and write a story or a comic strip

-• Use these drawings as inspiration for unique model magic sculptures or other funny 3-d artworks.
+- CREATE SCULPTURES – Use these drawings as inspiration for unique model magic sculptures or other funny 3-D artworks

 Large Class Setting Tip

-If doing this in a large class setting, a good idea is to make the rule that children can not name their character’s face a name that is in the class.
+If doing this in a large class setting, a good idea is to make the rule that children cannot name their character’s face in the class.

-The kids start to get a little silly when they are making their drawings.
-I have found that a blanket rule just stops a kid from using their drawing as a way to poke fun at another student.
+The kids start to get a little silly as they draw.
+I have found that a blanket rule just stops a kid from using their drawing to poke fun at another student.

 More Fun Drawing Ideas